 WHY IS IT SO IMPORTANT TO TRIM YOUR DOG'S NAILS?

 Keeping your dog's nails trimmed isn't just cosmetic, it has actual health implications.
 Letting your dog's nails get too long can cause them to lose traction as they walk and run, which could lead to a foot or leg injury.
-It can cause pain for your dog to walk with nails that are too long.
+It can cause pain for your dog to walk if her nails are too long.
 When long nails hit the ground, it creates pressure back into the nail bed.
 It also puts pressure on tendons in the foot and leg, and can cause injury to them over time.

 A really overgrown nail can ultimately start to curve, and grow into the dog's paw pad!
 This is an extreme case, but I have seen it once or twice at the animal shelter where I volunteered.
 Most of us would notice something like that long before it happened right?
 However, if your dog has dew claws it is something that could escape your notice for quite some time.
 Those claws don't usually get very worn down during normal activity.
 I was shocked and a little mortified when I once found that Phoebe's dew claw had gotten insanely long and started curling under.
 I hadn't been to the groomer in several months and I hadn't tried to trim her dew claws.
 I didn't see them under all that hair!
 Now I make sure to trim those too.